loading...

 What are start corrals?

 Start corrals are designated start areas designed to facilitate a more efficient and convenient race start for all runners.
-The elite corral is assigned based on a runner’s accepted qualifying time.
+The High-Performance start corral is assigned based on a runner’s accepted qualifying time.
 Open start corrals are assigned based on a runner’s expected finish time.

 How do I know my start corral assignment?